top of page

 • Licensed Mental Health Counselor (LMHC)

-• CEO of The Children's Healing Institute
+• CEO, The Children’s Healing Institute

 • Creator of the TEACUP Preemie Program